Skip to content

-‘Billboard Chris’ – the advocate known for wearing a sandwich board reading “children cannot consent to puberty blockers” and engaging in street conversations amplified by viral videos across the world – has mounted a legal defence of free speech in Australia, with the legal backing of ADF International.
+Chris ‘Billboard Chris’ Elston – the advocate known for wearing a sandwich board reading “children cannot consent to puberty blockers” and engaging in street conversations amplified by viral videos across the world – mounted a successful legal challenge against the Australian “eSafety Commissioner” for censoring an online post criticizing gender ideology, with the legal backing of ADF International.

-Billboard Chris, with the support of ADF International and the Australian Human Rights Law Alliance, and alongside X, is appealing the violation of his right to peacefully share his convictions.
-X is suing too.
+Billboard Chris, with the support of ADF International and the Australian Human Rights Law Alliance, appealed the violation of his right to speak freely about the dangers of gender ideology.
+X also sued.
+The Melbourne Tribunal heard the free speech challenge from 31st March-4th April 2025.

 "No child has ever been born in the wrong body.
 As a father, I have grave concerns about the impact of harmful gender ideology on our children’s wellbeing.
 This is a serious issue with real world implications for families across the globe and we need to be able to discuss it."